Kite Class

 English

-We are having a focus on character and dialogue.
 Have a go at the writing activities.
 Why not write your own tale using a character you have created and a detailed setting description?
 There are some help sheets below.

 Create a character: Character Description